RyanCPeters/Winter_2017/InternshipCodeSamples/Parse_Hex/ReadMe.md

 <p>Assume that your function will be called very frequently, so try to avoid unnecessary inefficiencies in your code.</p>

+#### Example
+if "#F00" is the input string, convert the string into an array of char and remember that the conversion for a 4 character sequence

 <h3>Restrictions</h3>

 <ul>